Help Conserve

 Conserve Green-Space for All in Perpetuity

-Hicks Farm is situated in a rapidly urbanizing and underserved area of town where there is little-to-no public green-space and only private access to Mount Hope Bay.
-The 48.8-acre parcel is situated in a designated walkable community zone, near the Pocasset Elementary School, and is easily accessible to residents of southern Fall River.
+Hicks Farm is situated in a rapidly urbanizing and underserved area of town where there is little public green-space and only private access to Mount Hope Bay.
+The 48.8-acre parcel is situated in a designated walkable community zone, near the Pocasset Elementary School.

 For almost 300 years (since ~1732) the Hicks Farm property has been under the stewardship of the Hicks family, and the extended family now seeks to ensure that the land be conserved as public green-space.
 It is miraculous that this historically farmed landscape, crisscrossed by stonewalls, still exists undeveloped and available for conservation.